 NOTE: The battery must be fully charged initially to improve battery lifetime.

 Inserting a microSD card

-Insert a microSDTM card to use the camera and other multimedia features.
+You can expand the available memory space on your phone by using a microSDTM card.
 Multimedia contents can be saved in the microSD card.

 NOTE: This device supports up to a 32GB microSD card.